Blockers (film): Production

+The film was produced under the working title The Pact, referring to the girls' agreement to lose their virginity.
 Principal photography on the film began on May 2, 2017, in Atlanta, Georgia.
 During filming, Ike Barinholtz suffered a neck injury while performing a falling stunt.

 Release

 Blockers was released by Universal Pictures on April 6, 2018.

-The film was originally produced under the name The Pact, referring to the girls' agreement to lose their virginity.
+Home media

+The film was released on DVD and Blu-ray on July 3, 2018. on June 19, 2018, The film was released on Digital HD on the same date.

 Reception

 Box office

 Blockers grossed $60.3 million in the United States and Canada, and $33.7 million in other territories, for a worldwide total of $94 million, against a production budget of $21 million.

 In the United States and Canada, Blockers was released alongside A Quiet Place, Chappaquiddick and The Miracle Season, and was projected to gross $16–20 million from 3,379 theaters in its opening weekend.
 The film made $7.8 million on its first day (including $1.5 million from Thursday night previews).
 It went on to debut to $20.6 million, finishing third, behind A Quiet Place ($50 million) and Ready Player One ($25.1 million).
 In its second weekend the film dropped 47.6% to $10.8 million, finishing fourth.